epimodels/lab_documents/expectations.md

 - **Reimbursement**: As mentioned above, conference travel is expensive.
 Some of these expenses, such as registration and airfare, can be paid for in advance by SGAH.
 Other expenses, such as hotels, meals and other incidentals can only be reimbursed.
 Generally, the reimbursement process at WSU is relatively swift (compared to some other institutions).
 However, this can still put significant financial strain on a graduate student or postdoc.
 This strain *should never* stand between a member of the lab being able to travel to present their work.
 Please come speak to Dr. Lofgren in confidence and we will find a solution.

 - **Travel Grants, Volunteering, etc.**: Many conferences have student travel grants to help defray the cost of attending a conference.
 You are *strongly* encouraged to apply for these, even if funding otherwise exists to pay for your travel.
-These are often fairly prestigeous awards that can help bolter your CV, and they free up funds for future travel.
+These are often fairly prestigeous awards that can help bolster your CV, and they free up funds for future travel.
 Similarly, some conferences (i.e. SER) have volunteer opportunities, allowing students to work the registration desk, act as room monitors, etc. during the conference in exchange for waived conference fees.
 Do not overlook these opportunities - in addition to helping fund your travel, these opportunities often let you meet important figures in the field on a more personal basis, and volunteers are often given first pick of tickets to limited-space events like breakfast sessions.

+- **Common Conferences Lab members, collaborators or alumni attend**:
+    - SER (Society for Epidemiologic Research)
+    - SHEA (Society for Healthcare Epidemiology of America)
+    - IDWeek (SHEA, IDSA, HIVMA, PIDS joint conference)

 ### Workshops, Summer Schools, etc.

 Funding *may* be available to attend workshops, summer schools or other programs intended to advance a lab member's education, introduce them to a special skillset, etc. If you are interested in attending such a program, discuss it with Dr. Lofgren.

+Summer schools and workshops members of the lab have previously attended:

+- SISMID

 ### Open Access, Open Data, and Pre-prints

 - **Open Access**: Where possible, the Lofgren Lab supports placing research findings in open access venues.
 In many/most cases, NIH/CDC funding requires the depositing of funded manuscripts in Pubmed Central one year after publication.
 Many journals do this automatically, especially in the biomedical field, but it is the corresponding author's responsibility to make sure this occurs.
-In this case, Dr. Lofgren considers this sufficiently open access - the lab will not pay an additional fee to make the manuscript immediately accessable barring special circumstances.
+In this case, Dr. Lofgren considers this sufficiently open access - the lab will not pay an additional fee to make the manuscript immediately accessable barring special circumstances (for example, an outbreak-related paper where timely dissemination will have a major impact).
 For papers accepted in open access journals, or where there is no funding-related open access mandate, the Lab will pay for open access fees as budget allows.
 Consult with Dr. Lofgren **before** submitting a manuscript to an open access publication.

 - **Open Data**: For most manuscripts, accompanying code and data should be made freely available as part of a paper-specific repository on the Lab's Github site (see Resources.md).
 This includes the code used to run simulations, analyze simulation data, produce plots, etc. as well as any data produced via simulation.
 This code should be clean, well-commented, and otherwise usable by interested readers.
 References, code and data for other projects, either ongoing or completed, should be removed.

-- - *Human Subjects Data*: Non-simulated data from human subjects involves more concerns about privacy and anonymity, and the publication of this data is likely governed by IRB approvals, data use agreements, etc. Consult with Dr. Lofgren before making this type of data available.
+    - *Human Subjects Data*: Non-simulated data from human subjects involves more concerns about privacy and anonymity, and the publication of this data is likely governed by IRB approvals, data use agreements, etc. Consult with Dr. Lofgren before making this type of data available.

 - **Pre-prints**: Pre-prints are copies of manuscripts that are posted online *prior* to submission to a peer-reviewed journal, and are intended to make preliminary research results available to a wider audience in a timely manner.
 While in some fields pre-prints are widely accepted, the biomedical field has not yet reached a consensus on the use of pre-prints (this is especially true for medical journals).
 While *many* journals do not consider pre-prints to be prior publication, it is best to check the policies of the specific journal you intent to submit to prior to posting a pre-print.

-- - *Preprint Servers*: At the moment, the most appropriate pre-print server for nearly all papers from the Lab is bioarXiv (**SPELLING**)
+    - *Preprint Servers*: At the moment, the most appropriate pre-print server for nearly all papers from the Lab is [bioRxiv](http://www.biorxiv.org).

 ### "Alternative" Careers

 Members of the Lofgren Lab are encouraged to consider career paths beyond academic faculty, including other types of positions in academia as well as careers in government or private industry.
-As Dr. XXX at the University of North Carolina notes, realistically for a field at steady-state, the replacement value of the average faculty member in that field is 1, meaning only one of their students is likely to go on to a tenure-track faculty position, and even if a field is doubling, that number is only 2.
+Realistically for a field at steady-state, the replacement value of the average faculty member in that field is 1, meaning only one of their students is likely to go on to a tenure-track faculty position, and even if a field is doubling, that number is only 2.

 Students and postdocs considering these careers are equally important to the success of the Lab, and have the same access to equipment, support, funding for travel, etc. as well as the same expectations for publication, academic performance, etc.